x-y-zhao/x-y-zhao.github.io/_pages/teaching.md

 ## PhD Supervision

-I am always recruiting new PhD candidates with interests in one of the following areas:
+I am currently recruiting new PhD candidates with interests in some of the following areas:
-* Safe, secure and explainable AI
+* Safe, Secure and Explainable AI
 * Software Reliability Engineering
 * Probabilistic Verification
-* Safety Assurance
+* Assurance for Autonomous Systems

 If you are highly motivated and have a strong mathematical background, algorithm design and software development skills, please [contact me](https://x-y-zhao.github.io/contact/).